 Who we are, what we do, how we work

 oming to settle in Canada is not easy.
-But Canada is the envy of the world, and living in Canada is the goal of talented and ambitious people everywhere.
-Charting and navigating a pathway to Canada requires a working partner with expertise and integrity.
+It never has been.
+Still, Canada is the envy of the world.
+Living in Canada is the goal of talented and ambitious people everywhere.
+Charting and navigating a pathway to Canada requires a working partner with expertise and integrity in Canadian immigration.
 You need help to get from leaving the land of your birth to obtaining permanent residency, and ultimately Canadian citizenship.
 Here are some important things to know about Upper Canada Immigration Consultants, how we work with our clients, and who we serve.

-Q. What type of person does Upper Canada Immigration serve?
+Q. What type of person does Upper Canada Immigration Consultants serve?

-A. We serve quality people who are serious in their desire to come to Canada:
+A. We serve genuinely interested and serious people who want to come to Canada or remain in Canada:

 - Educated professionals;